 '''

-$ python manage.py shell
+$ python -m manage shell

 from importlib import import_module

 m = import_module("myapp.cms_plugins")

-m.some_test_function()
+m.some_test_function() # from the myapp.cms_plugins module

 '''

 Storing configuration

 In many cases, you want to store configuration for your plugin instances.
 For example, if you have a plugin that shows the latest blog posts, you might want to be able to choose the amount of entries shown.
 Another example would be a gallery plugin where you want to choose the pictures to show for the plugin.